top of page

 Insights & Hypothesis

-• Use competitive benchmarking and trend data (e.g. via SERanking) to form hypotheses about what channels, content, or keywords to prioritise.
+• Use then use the competitive benchmarking and trend data (via SERanking) to form a plan about what channels, content, or keywords to prioritise.

-• If your management is impatient and have the budget target pay per click campaigns (PPC)
+• If your management is impatient (most are) and have the budget, target pay per click campaigns, however, set the reporting , landing pages and content up properly or you will just waste alot of time and money.
+(PPC)

-• Do not hang yourself on a cross of SEO that may take 6-12 months to deliver, but will lower the cost to acquire new clients.
+• Do not hang yourself on a cross of SEO, that will take 6-12 months to deliver, but will lower the cost to acquire new clients.
+Run the SEO campaign in parallel with the PPC campaign.

 Strategic Implementation